paigeyeung/bias-detector/README.md

 3. Select the directory for this repository

 ## Usage
 This is intended to identify potentially biased posts on the [old version of Reddit](https://old.reddit.com).
-In the future, we hope to create a similar extension for the new version.